Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Methods

 \subsection{Hard-Core Boson Representation}

-To understand the quantum magnetic order emerging in spin-$\frac{1}{2}$ systems on triangular lattices, as described by the spin-Hamiltonian in Equation\eqref{Eq: Hxxz}, it is convenient to represent the spin operators with hard-core bosons
+The quantum magnetic order emerging in spin-$\frac{1}{2}$ systems on a triangular lattice, as described by the spin-Hamiltonian in Equation\eqref{Eq: Hxxz}, can be conveniently understood by representing the spin operators with hard-core bosons

 where $n_i = b_i^\dagger b_i$ is restricted to 0 or 1.
 Rewriting the Hamiltonian (Eq.\eqref{Eq: Hxxz}) in terms of the hard-core bosons yields: